 During 2021, the Company adopted an additional revenue model where customers purchase a predetermined number of transactions for the term of the contract.
-Revenue for these transactions are recognized on a per transaction basis.
+Revenue for these transactions is recognized on a per transaction basis.
 The Company estimates the amount of unused transactions at the end of each contract period and recognizes a portion of that revenue as breakage revenue each reporting period.
 If the Company expects the customer to use all transactions in the specified service period, the Company will recognize the transaction price as revenue in the specified service period as the promised units of service are transferred to the customer.
 Alternatively, if the Company expects that the customer cannot or will not use all transactions in the specified service period (referred to as "breakage"), the Company will recognize the estimated breakage amount as revenue ratably over the service period in proportion to the revenue that the Company will recognize for actual transactions used by the customer in the service period.
+Actual results could differ from estimates and as such differences may be material to the financial statements.

 Invoicing is based on schedules established in customer contracts.
 Payment terms are generally established from 30 to 60 days from the invoice date.
-Product returns are recorded as a reduction to revenue.
+Product returns are estimated and recorded as a reduction to revenue, however, such amounts have been immaterial.